-- When you find the image you want, click on the image.
+- When you find the image you want, click on the image to get an enlarged view of it.

-- On the next page, right-click the image (Ctrl + click on a Mac), choose Save Image As…, and choose a safe place to save your image.
-Alternatively, copy the image's Web address from your browser's address bar for later use.
+- Right-click the image (Ctrl + click on a Mac), choose Save Image As…, and choose a safe place to save your image.
+Alternatively, copy the image's web address from your browser's address bar for later use.

-Note: Most images on the Web, including in Google Images, are copyrighted.
+Note that most images on the web, including in Google Images, are copyrighted.
 To reduce your likelihood of violating copyright, you can use Google's license filter.
 Click on the Tools button, then on the resulting Usage rights option that appears below.
 You should choose the option Creative Commons licenses.

 As with images, many fonts are protected by licenses, meaning you cannot freely use them in your site.
 Google Fonts is a web service owned by Google that provides access to many fonts.